 As Joshua stood some distance from the city, he looked up and came face-to-face with a soldier he did not recognize.
-Joshua did not seem alarmed.
+Joshua was not alarmed.
 He did what any good leader would do.
 He assessed the situation and asked the essential battlefield question:

 "Whose side are you on?
 Are you for us, or for our adversaries?"

 "Neither," came the curt reply.
 "But I am the commander of the army of the LORD."

 Interesting!
 In a divine version of Undercover Boss, Joshua comes face-to-face with the Lord himself, and "the leader" bows down to THE LEADER.

 What happens next set my mind spinning.
 Joshua, still wearing his leader hat asks:

 "I'm ready for my assignment.
 Let's do this!"

 But God doesn't order him to march.
 God orders him to stop.